 Step 2.
 Write a description for every test case

-Reading the description the tester must understand what he is going to test and the purpose of running the test.
+The tester must understand what he is going to test and the purpose of running it.
 The description contains pertinent information (test data, precondition, assumption, test environment).
 Make sure to add as much information as possible before the test case is run.

 Step 3.
 Consider the data

 Test data ought to be given for a test case or test case step.
 You must mention the proper data for each test.
 If the test involves some values that must be verified, you can specify the value range or describe what values must be tested and for which field.
 It also can be done for negative scenarios.